-The DCSH algorithm is currently considered experimental.
-It is therefore disabled by default, but can be enabled using the BDD DCSH variable ordering algorithm option (see the options section).
+The DCSH algorithm is enabled by default.
+For basic configuration, it can be disabled using the BDD DCSH variable ordering algorithm option (see the options section).

 • FORCE

 The FORCE algorithm of [Aloul et al. (2003)] aims to optimize an existing variable order, but may get stuck in a local optimum.